atsukotominaga/music-teaching/README.md

 # Material

+## Instruction
+- instruction.Rmd: a instruction sheet for an experimenter >> output: html file
+- image: figures used in the instruction sheet
-- instruction: psd files for making instruction images >> output: png files
+- psd files: images used in the instruction >> output: png files

+## Others
 - cropped: original sheet music
 - checklist.xlsx: a list to check each procedure during testing (for an experimenter)